 Understeer

 If the car has a larger slip angle at the front than it does at the back, this means the front tires are struggling to point the contact patch in the direction in which the tires are pointing.
-This suggests there is less grip at the front tires than at the back, and we know that this usually leads to understeer.
+This suggests there is less grip at the front tires than at the back, and this usually leads to understeer.

 This can be explained in turn by the idea of weight distribution.
-If there is less weight at the front of the car than at the rear, we know that the front tires tend to have less grip, and thus the car is more likely to understeer.
+If there is less weight at the front of the car than at the rear, we know that the front tires tend to have less grip, and therefore the car is more likely to understeer.
 The idea of the slip angle just gives us more detail of what is going on at the ground level, and the same can be applied to oversteer.

 Oversteer

-If we have less weight at the back of the car, we have less grip at the rear tires.
+If we have less weight at the back of the car, we usually have less grip at the rear tires.
 This will cause the tires to struggle to point in the right direction, leading to a larger slip angle at the back tires than at the front.
 This in turn leads to an increased likelihood of the car oversteering, which is what we would expect if the back of the car has less grip.

 This does not apply exclusively to the weight distribution of the car, as the way that the weight is transferred will also affect this.
 If the car is accelerating through a turn, then there will be more weight at the back tires, and less at the front.
-This will decrease the weight over the front tires, thus increasing the slip angle and increasing the chance of understeer.
+This will decrease the weight over the front tires, therefore increasing the slip angle and increasing the chance of understeer.

 Minimize Differences

-Once again, the same process works in reverse for oversteer as well.
-So, it is important to understand what slip angles are, as they will give you a better understanding of why slamming the brakes while turning is likely to spin the car, and why you want to minimize the slip angles as much as possible to maximize the grip of the car.
+It is important to understand what slip angles are, as they will give you a better understanding of why slamming the brakes while turning is likely to spin the car, and why you want to minimize the slip angles as much as possible to maximize the grip of the car.

 Other Things That Affect Grip

-The weight distribution of the car, and thus the weight transfer of the car, will affect the grip of the tires as we have discussed above.
+The weight distribution of the car, and therefore the weight transfer of the car, will affect the grip of the tires as we have discussed above.
 But there are many other factors that will affect the level of grip that the tires experience, and it is worth noting them here in order to paint a full picture of the way that the car maintains its balance of grip through corners and on the straights.

 Tires